 other significant developmental delays who will thrive when working in a self-contained special education environment.
 (Looking for

 'pull-out' or 'resource' special education support?
 Click here.)

 All curriculum used is specifically designed for students with developmental disabilities in order to teach academic, life, and social skills.

 The FIRE program offers a two-level approach, based on student need.

-Level one FIRE is designed for early elementary students, and those with significant developmental delays.
-These FIRE students attend small group daily live classes with their similarly aged peers and teacher.
+Level one FIRE is designed for early elementary students, or those with significant developmental delays.
+These FIRE students attend small-group daily live classes with their similarly aged peers and teacher.
 All instruction within The FIRE Academy is provided live so students do not need to navigate the online school platform.
 During class, students follow a predictable schedule beginning with the greeting and circle time activities, and then move into an academic activity, social communication, departure, and homework review.